 So here goes…

-The new building, which will be in the area where the old Camp Store and Post Office were, will house a shared new Camp Store and Camp Post Office on the main floor and administrative offices — or The Office — on the top floor.
-And below it all is a new, covered Rainy Day Space for campers!
+The new building will house a shared new Camp Store and Camp Post Office on the main floor and administrative offices — or The Office — on the top floor.
+And below it all is a back-up, covered Rainy Day Space for campers!

 Mother Nature Strikes Back